Advertisement

 Social Justice

-Here’s what you need to know about the PIP backdated payments and whether you might be owed.
+But knowing if or what you’re entitled to receive as a back payment can be tricky.
+Here’s what you need to know about PIP backdated payments, and whether you might be owed them.

 Advertisement

-As a result of this rule change, in September 2021, the DWP started an administrative exercise, looking at PIP claims since 6 April, 2016 to check whether claimants may be eligible for more support under PIP.
+As a result of this rule change, in September 2021 the DWP began looking into PIP claims since 6 April 2016 to check whether claimants may be eligible for more support under PIP.

 What to do if you think you might be owed backdated PIP payments